Orange (soundtrack)

-Orange is the soundtrack to the 2010 Indian Telugu-language romantic film of the same name, directed by Bhaskar and starring Ram Charan, Genelia D'Souza and Shazahn Padamsee.
+Orange is the soundtrack to the 2010 Indian Telugu-language romantic film of the same name, directed by Bhaskar and starring Ram Charan and Genelia D'Souza.
 The soundtrack album includes six tracks composed by Harris Jayaraj marking his first collaboration with Bhaskar and Ram Charan.
 The album was released on 25 October 2010, at a promotional event held at Shilpakala Vedika in Hyderabad, and was marketed by the Aditya Music label.
 The audio of its Tamil dubbed version Ram Charan was launched at 4 Frames Theater in Chennai on 7 November 2012.
-The soundtrack album released to highly positive reviews and gained critical acclaim.
+The soundtrack album released to positive reviews and gained critical acclaim.
 It became one of the highest rated music albums in Telugu cinema.
 The album was positively received and was nominated at major award ceremonies.